conbench/datalogistik/README.rst

         A list of files in this table.
 Each entry in the list has the following properties:

         ``rel_path``
             Path to the file(s), relative to the directory of this table.
-This is the the location on disk in the cache.
+This is the location on disk in the cache.

         ``rel_url_path``
-            URL path to the file(s), relative to the directory of this table.
+            URL path to the file(s), relative to the directory of this table where it is stored remotely.
 This is used only when downloading the file.
 This is only necesary when a multi table file has the files that make up the table listed out individually.

         ``file_size``
             Size of the file.